hbc/NGS_Data_Analysis_Course/sessionVI/lessons/08_git_changes.md

 subtitle: Tracking Changes
 minutes: 20
 ---

-> ## Learning Objectives {.objectives}
+## Learning Objectives

->
-> *   Go through the modify-add-commit cycle for a single file.
+*   Go through the modify-add-commit cycle for a single file.
-> *   Explain where information is stored at each stage of Git commit workflow.
+*   Explain where information is stored at each stage of Git commit workflow.

 Let's create a file called `mars.txt` that contains some notes about the Red Planet's suitability as a base.